 This section will include writing tasks as indicated below:

 3. Short Answer Questions: Messages, notices, e-mails (formal), and description of people.

 Note: Though e-mail is included as one of the writing tasks, it is suggested that it may be tested as a part of internal or formative assessment.

 4. Long Answer Question: Based on a verbal or visual input:

 - a) Official letter for making inquiries, suggesting changes, registering complaints, asking for and giving information, placing orders and replies.

 - b) Letters to the editor on various social, national and international issues.

-5. Very Long Answer Question: Sustained writing tasks such as writing a speech, an article for a magazine or report based on a verbal or a visual input.
+5. Very Long Answer Question: Sustained writing tasks such as writing a speech, an article for a magazine, or a report based on verbal or visual input.

 A variety of questions through MCQs and Very Short Answer type questions may be asked to test grammar items in context (not as isolated sentences).
-Though only modals, determiners, voice and tense forms are being dealt with in Class XI, other grammar items such as prepositions, verb forms, connectors which have been learnt earlier would also be included.
+Though only modals, determiners, voice, and tense forms are being dealt with in Class XI, other grammar items such as prepositions, verb forms, connectors that have been learned earlier would also be included.